semihtok/gin-gonic-gin-auto-template/README.md

 # gin-gonic-gin-autotemplate
-This little code provides to add your templates automatically when you create go template file in ./templates path.
+This little code provides to define your templates automatically when system started.

+## Usage
+ Create ./templates path then put a files in it.